ericclappier-eaton/fty-alert-engine/README.md

 * DELETE
 *

-### Stream METRICS\_UNAVAILABLE

-This stream is used to signal that certain metric is no longer available (for example because corresponding asset was removed).

-Every message on the stream METRICS\_UNAVAILABLE MUST be of the format METRICUNAVAILABLE/<topic>.

 ### Stream subscriptions

-Actor fty-alert-engine-server is subscribed to streams METRICS, METRICS\_UNAVAILABLE and METRICS\_SENSOR.
-On each METRIC message, it updates metric cache, removes old metrics (older than their TTL) and re-evaluates all rules dependent on this metric.
-On each METRICUNAVAILABLE message, it finds all the rules dependent on this metric and resolves all the alerts triggered by them.
-For each found rule, it sends back a response message from TOUCH protocol.

 Actor fty-autoconfig is subscribed to stream ASSETS and on each ASSET message, it updates asset cache.

 Actor fty-alert-actions is subscribed to streams ASSETS and ALERTS.
 On each ASSET message, it updates asset cache.
 On each ALERT message, it updates alert cache.